gdroguski/PyDiscord/README.md

 If you just want to run it with default config for superuser replace command in `2.` with `python utils/super_super_env.py`

-Then you can create users, rooms
+Then you can create users, rooms.

+If you want to use this as is, with DB and all.
+Download the release, unzip and run `python manage.py runserver localhost:8000`

 ## How does it look with some users?
 ### Main